Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 $ make clean all TARGET=hw_emu
 ```

-This will take about 15 minutes to run.
-The build process will generate a folder `designs/farrow-gmio/package` containing all the files required for hardware emulation.
+This takes about 15 minutes to run.
+The build process generates a folder `designs/farrow-gmio/package` containing all the files required for hardware emulation.

 Enter the following command to run hardware emulation: